Greenheart/pagecrypt/README.md

 -   `/web` - Web frontend for public webpage (`decrypt-template.html`).
 Built using Snowpack & TailwindCSS.
 -   `/index.js` - pagecrypt CLI.

+## Testing

+`npm test` will run basic tests for JS API and CLI.
+Verify results by opening `test/out-js.html` and `test/out-cli.html` in your browser.

 ---